pingpong-labs/sky/README.md

 # Welcome

-Sky is an extra PHP component which created for laravel 4 and 5.
+Sky 2.0 is an extra Laravel package which created laravel 5.

 ## License